Nippe92/quiz_spel/readme.md

 from config import Config

 #### Choice of course elements:
-Here are the following course elemnts ive used in this project:
+Here are the following course elements ive used in this project:

 API-integration -
 Ive used the open trivia database as my API and uses it to create questions based on the users choices. the API is located in the config.py file.
 No need for an api key since its an open API.
-Using requests and JSON to call the API
+Im using requests and JSON to use the API.

 Webb-development -
 I have used flask to create my quiz site.
 I create the site by using routes views and html templates.

 SQL-with-python -
 Ive used SQLAlchemy as my database where i store users and scores.
 Ive also made an relationship with the tables.

+File management/encryption/decryption -
+using bcrypt to hash passwords.

+pytest -
+tested 2 functions from the quiz_util file.
+* One test was from the function question_amount where i wanted to see that the number of questions to choose from was correct.
+* second test was to check that there actually was a total of 5 categories.
+Test from test_get_categories.